rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 │ Terraform is already managing a remote object for sumologic_field.apiname.
 To import to this address you must first remove the existing object from the state.
 ```

-Or you can create a version of fields.sh just for the overlap delta. ( there are two lists defined as variables)
+### Heiriarchy collision

-### Heriarchy collision
+The Heirarchy api is a hidden back end component that creates explore.
+It can only exist ONCE.

-You may have this issue if you ever setup AWSO before in your org, or sometimes it happens first time running the project. (not sure why!)
+You may have this issue if you ever setup AWSO before in your org, or sometimes it happens first time running the project via terraform (not sure why!)
 https://help.sumologic.com/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform/#hierarchy-named-aws-observability-already-exist

-easy fix as per above.
-You could import it but there have been changes in the heirarchy between awso versions in past to removal is probably best option as per docs.
+You can try the delete suggested by docs.
 ```
 curl -s -H 'Content-Type: application/json' --user "$SUMO_ACCESS_ID:$SUMO_ACCESS_KEY" -X GET https://api.au.sumologic.com/api/v1/entities/hierarchies | jq
 curl -s -H 'Content-Type: application/json' --user "$SUMO_ACCESS_ID:$SUMO_ACCESS_KEY" -X DELETE https://api.au.sumologic.com/api/v1/entities/hierarchies/0000000000000458
 ```

-If you get an error that an incomplete heirarchy gets created, sometimes (maybe a provider bug??) an incomplete heirarchy is created that then causes an error.
+If this still doesn't work (it gets recreated then errors) you can import it. (maybe a provider bug?? - an incomplete heirarchy is created that then causes an error.)
 ```
 {
       "name": "AWS Observability",